Simply Scratch Made

 ×

-Home » Recipes » Recipes
+Home » Recipes » 30 Minutes or Less

-Teriyaki Sauce
+Homemade Teriyaki Sauce

-Jump to Recipe Print Recipe
+Jump to Recipe

-Forget the store-bought stuff—this homemade Teriyaki Sauce is rich, flavorful, and incredibly easy to make.
-In just a few minutes, you can whip up a sauce that’s perfect for chicken, stir-fry, salmon, or even a rice bowl.
-This is one of those simple, from-scratch staples that makes weeknight dinners taste like a restaurant meal—without the takeout bill.
+Forget the store-bought stuff, this homemade Teriyaki Sauce is rich, flavorful, and incredibly easy to make.
+In just a few minutes, you can whip up a sauce that's perfect for chicken, stir-fry, salmon, or even a rice bowl.
+This is one of those simple, from-scratch staples that makes weeknight dinners taste like a restaurant meal, without the takeout bill.

 Once you get the hang of making sauces from scratch, you'll never want to go back.
 And this one is a great place to start!
 Whether you're drizzling it over a rice bowl, tossing it with noodles, or glazing chicken wings, having this teriyaki sauce recipe in your back pocket will take your meals to the next level.